 A kitten can be desexed from 8 weeks of age, and should definitely have the procedure done before they reach 6 months old as they can come into heat at this time.

 Most cat breeders and shelters prefer to send kittens to their home already desexed.
-Many breeders prefer to wait until the kitten is between 1-1.5kg in weight prior to desexing.
+Many breeders prefer to wait until the kitten is between 1-1.5kg in weight before desexing.
 So smaller breeds such as the Siamese may be a little older before they are desexed and ready to go to their new home.